 The department is supporting a number of different initiatives to develop and expand the lived experience workforce, including:

-Mapping of lived experience positions in mental health services
+Lived experience positions in Victorian public mental health services

 Consumer and family/carer workforce strategies

 The department has partnered with consumer workers, as well as family/carer workers through the Consumer and Family Carer Workforce Development groups to co-design strategies to meet consumer and family/carer workforce needs.
 These will be brought together in a lived experience workforce strategy for Victoria.
-The strategies are currently open for consultation - consultation papers can be accessed via www2.health.vic.gov.au/mental-health/workforce-and-training/lived-experience-workforce-development-strategy
+This strategy will be launched in February 2019 in partnership with peak bodies, the Centre for Mental Health learning and the department.

 There are two statewide positions that offer support and leadership to further establish and strengthen the Victorian paid consumer and carer mental health workforce.
 They collaborate with mental health consumer and carer workers as well as other key stakeholders to: